oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 the Issuer MAY create the key pair for the Holder, or Holder and Issuer MAY use pre-established key material.

-Note: Examples in this document use the `cnf` Claim defined in [@RFC7800] to include the raw public key by value in SD-JWT.
+Note: Examples in this document use the `cnf` claim defined in [@RFC7800] to include the raw public key by value in SD-JWT.

 ## Key Binding JWT {#kb-jwt}